-Marufo Vega Trail is a 14.1 mile lightly trafficked loop trail located near Big Bend National Park, TX that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Marufo Vega Trail is a 14.1 mile lightly trafficked loop trail located near Big Bend National Park, Texas that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 This is a strenuous, but spectacular day hike or overnight backpacking trip.
 The trail is named after Gregorio Marufo, who grazed goats along the river.
 Hikers today use the cross country section to join two ends of the popular desert trail making it a14-mile round-trip loop.